 Accounting for Taxes

-Taxes are amounts levied by government on businesses and individuals to finance its expenditures, to regulate the economy, to distribute wealth and for a number of other reasons.
+Taxes are amounts levied by governments on businesses and individuals to finance their expenditures, to fight business cycles, to distribute wealth more evenly and for a number of other reasons.

-There are different ways in which governments collect and calculate taxes.
+There are different ways in which governments calculate and collect taxes.
 Direct taxes are taxes that are paid by businesses which also ultimately bear them.
-They are normally based on the business’s net income.
-Indirect taxes are taxes which are initially paid by businesses but ultimately transferred to the end users of the taxed product.
-They are normally based on revenue.
+They are normally based on net income of the business.
+On the other hand, indirect taxes are taxes which are initially paid by businesses but ultimately transferred to the end users of the taxed product.
+They are typically based on revenue.

 Examples of direct taxes include:

-- Employer portion of the social security contributions
+- Employer portion of the social security tax

 Examples of indirect taxes include: